Janani21/OrderMe/PITCHME.md

 @title[Customization]

 @snap[west span-50]
-But Being a SaaS product, freshdesk cannot be customized to meet all needs.
+Being a SaaS product, Freshdesk cannot be customized to meet all needs.
-And Building all new website or a product is costly.
+And building a whole new website or a product is costly.

 @snapend
 @snap[east span-50]